 Once the brainstorming/research phase is over, your task is to find three main points which bolster your central argument.

 The best speeches have ‘ bite sized’ chunks which are relevant.
 Some of the points will tell the audience things that they did not know.

 My technique for the editing process is to go for a walk.
 It will be between 40 and 50 minutes.

 During the first 20 minutes or so not much happens, but after that the thoughts start flowing.
 By the time I have finished I have the main points of the speech.
 This has never failed me.

 ( I do not think this is a random process.
 The first half of the walk encourages an aerobic effect and allows the subconscious to get to work. )

 Sometimes the ending comes to mind first – at other times the three main pillars of the speech come.
 Once these things are established the introduction should come easily.

 Every speech benefits from revision – speaking out loud helps you get an idea for phrases that are smooth or clunky, sharp or flat.
 Having a friend listen to your draft will add value and some bits can be cut or emphasised as a result.

-Your speech should be memorable – so work out ways in which ist could stand out.
-If the subject like playing with a frisbee as a child, why not threaten to throw one to a friend at the back of the audience?
+Your speech should be memorable – so work out ways in which it could stand out.
+If the subject liked playing with a Frisbee as a child, why not threaten to throw one to a friend at the back of the audience?

 Interaction with the audience often works well.
 I usually ask a friend in the audience to do a bit of gentle heckling.
 I also ask someone to lead off the applause at the end.
 Some might regard that as cheating – to me it’s just common sense.